Earlopain/FoxTrove/README.md

 #### Solargraph

 The project works out of the box with the [VSCode solargraph extension](https://marketplace.visualstudio.com/items?itemName=castwide.solargraph).
 If it's not working execute the "Reload Window" command.
 The extension doesn't cope with the language server not being available on startup and refused to work altogether until a full reload is performed.

+Note: Does not work on Windows.
+Windows folders can't be mounted with the same absolute path inside the container, since drive prefixes like C: don't exist in Linux.
+The same absolute path is required by solargraph for correctly reporting diagnostics.
+Use WSL if you want this.